 When I started looking for trips to use the vouchers before they expired, I found a suitable flight.

 The seemingly straightforward process wasn’t as easy as I imagined.
 Here are some of the hiccups I discovered when trying to use my vouchers to book a simple one-way flight.

 Choosing a flight

-Since I was spending someone else’s money, I could afford to shop for the flights that best fit our schedule even if they were a bit more expensive than I’d usually pay.
+Since I was spending someone else’s money, I could afford to shop for the flights that best fit our schedule, even if they were a bit more expensive.
 Limiting myself to American flights increased the cost of the flights, as I could have booked on Delta or Southwest and paid significantly less.
 As it turned out, American did have a flight with the best times that connected through Dallas.
-This was an important factor as I didn’t want to connect through one of the ex-US Airways hub cities (Charlotte, Philadelphia or Phoenix) because then we’d have no power outlets for the flight.
+This was an important factor as I didn’t want to connect through one of the ex-US Airways hub cities (Charlotte, Philadelphia or Phoenix) because then we’d probably have no power outlets for the flight.

 Booking a flight using American e-Vouchers

 The process seems straightforward enough.
 This is the only information provided on the email with the vouchers.